Cumbria Beaver Group

-- The proposed release schemes in Cumbria are enclosed scientific trials and will only take place if a license is granted and funding can be obtained.
-They are not for free roaming beavers so they will be unable to move into the wider surrounding countryside.
+- A licence for an enclosed scientific release at Lowther Estate in Cumbria was approved in January 2020.
+It is not for free roaming beavers so they will be unable to move into the wider surrounding countryside.

 - In the long term, the Cumbria Beaver Group would like to see beavers return to Cumbria.
 However, it is vital that any reintroduction is well planned, well managed and has the support of the local community.

 Do beavers cause a lot of environmental damage?